Flyingfish812/p2myth/docs/Ship/Baqlor.md

 [Click Here](https://gamefaqs.gamespot.com/iphone/193681-phoenix-ii/faqs/76704/ship-details-part-5#baqlor)

+## Comments

+- No2oMe: The ultimate survival ship — solo’d the Roc with six Doomsday Lasers.
+Stats don’t lie.

 ## Trivia

 - This ship was used as the first choice of speedrun between versions 4.0 to 5.0, the era when invaders were the densest.